amihays/Pickstarter/README.md

 ## Implementation Timeline

-### Phase 1: User Authentication, Note Model and JSON API (1.5 days)
+### Phase 1: User Authentication, Genre Model, Project Model, and JSON API (1.5 days)

-In Phase 1, I will begin by implementing user signup and authentication (using BCrypt).
-There will be a basic landing page after signup that will contain the container for the application's root React component.
-Before building out the front end, I will begin by setting up a full JSON API for Notes.
+During Phase 1, I will first implement user signup and authentication.
+After logging in, users will be redirected to the home page, which will later hold the genres index.
+I will also add the genre and project models, and I will set up the JSON API for projects and genres.

 [Details][phase-one]